-.
-This joyous dance is performed by both young men and women, characterized by brisk dance steps, flinging rapid hand movement, stylish footwork and a rhythmic swaying of the hips in order to represent youthful passion and reproductive urge and `Joie-de-vivre`.
+This happy dance is performed by both young men and women, and is characterized by fast dance steps, swift hand movement and a musical significant of the body movement in order to represent young passion.

 Origin of Bihu Dance

 The features regarding the origin of Bihu dance is not known but has been very significant in the cultures of many Assamese ethnic groups like the Deoris, Sonowal Kacharis, Chutias, Moran and Borahis.
 Though as per the records, the first ever Bihu dance was performed when Ahom King Rudra Singha requested the dancers to perform Bihu in the year of 1694 at Ranghar fields on the joyous occasion of Rongali Bihu.
 The festival of Rongali Bihu is celebrated in middle of April and both men and women take part in a rhythmic celebration called Bihu dance.
 The style of Bihu dance is sole in every sense of the word.
 Basically, the word Bihu is the Assamese term for marking the onset of the harvest season or the Assamese New Year.
 It is an eagerly awaited festival and is one of the biggest festivals in Assamese culture involving a lot of indigenous display of song dance and merry making.

 The lively dance steps of Bihu and the quick hand movements describe the Bihu dance of Assam.
 This folk dance of Assam is performed generally by the young males and females to demonstrate their joy and happiness on the arrival of spring season.
 A lot of liveliness can be seen in the dance outfit of Bihu and that is what portrays the authentic spirit of this dance form.